NRS 200.467 and NRS 200.468 are the Nevada laws that define the crime of human trafficking. These statutes state that:

 - United States Department of Justice Civil Rights Division, Criminal Section

 Human trafficking cases are among the most complex in Nevada due to the seriousness of the charges.
-Which defenses work best for a particular defendant depend on the circumstances of the case.
+Which defenses work best for a particular defendant turn on the circumstances of the case.
 The following are possible defense strategies:

-- maybe a fine of up to $50,000 (at the judge's discretion)6
+- a fine of up to $50,000 (at the judge's discretion)6

 - maybe a fine of up to $50,000 (at the judge's discretion)7

-Note that victims may bring civil suits against people who transported them or profited from their trafficking.
+Also note that victims may bring civil suits against people who transported them or profited from their trafficking.
 Depending on the case, victims may recover the following monetary judgments:

 - actual damages,

 - compensatory damages,

 - punitive damages,